JoshMarangoni/OpenCV-Art/README.md

 # OpenCV-Art

-Proof that programming is an art.
+I tinkered around with OpenCV to create the image shown below.
+This is concrete proof that programming is an art.

 <p align="center">